netscaler/netscaler-k8s-ingress-controller/docs/troubleshooting/troubleshooting-cic.md

 You can collect and share the support bundle information with the support team for faster resolution.

-## Citrix ingress controller diagnostics Tool
+## Netscaler ingress controller diagnostics Tool

-[Citrix ingress controller diagnostics tool](https://github.com/netscaler/modern-apps-toolkit/tree/main/cic_diagnostics_tool) is a simple shell script that collects information related to Citrix ingress Controller and applications deployed in the Kubernetes cluster.
+[Netscaler ingress controller diagnostics tool](https://github.com/netscaler/modern-apps-toolkit/tree/main/cic_diagnostics_tool) is a simple shell script that collects information related to Netscaler ingress controller and applications deployed in the Kubernetes cluster.

 ## Helpful commands for troubleshooting

-You can debug the Citrix ingress controller using the following methods:
+You can debug the Netscaler ingress controller using the following methods:

 -  Event based debugging
 -  Log based debugging

-Providing the outputs of the commands in this section helps the support team in troubleshooting Citrix ingress controller.
+Providing the outputs of the commands in this section helps the support team in troubleshooting Netscaler ingress controller.

 ### Event based debugging

 Events are Kubernetes entities which can provide information about the flow of execution on other Kubernetes entities.

-Event based debugging for the Citrix ingress controller is enabled at the pod level.
+Event based debugging for the Netscaler ingress controller is enabled at the pod level.
 To enable event-based debugging, the RBAC cluster role permissions for the pod should be same as the cluster role permissions present in the [citrix-k8s-ingress-controller.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml) file.

-Use the following command to view the events for the Citrix ingress controller.
+Use the following command to view the events for the Netscaler ingress controller.

         Kubectl describe pods <citrix-k8s-ingress-controller pod name> -n <namespace of pod>